 Robert is a Fellow of the Institution of Civil Engineers, a Fellow of the Royal Academy of Engineering (its Senior Vice-President 2008-2011), and a Fellow of the Royal Society.
 He was awarded the Institution of Civil Engineers Gold Medal in 2004 and the CBE in the 2010 New Year's Honours list for services to Engineering.
 He received an Honorary Doctorate from the University of Nottingham in 2011.

 Robert Mair was appointed Professor of Geotechnical Engineering at Cambridge University in 1998.
-He is now the Sir Kirby Laing Professor of Civil Engineering and Head of Civil and Environmental Engineering.
+He is now the Sir Kirby Laing Professor of Civil Engineering.
 He was Master of Jesus College 2001-2011.
 He is also one of the founding Directors of the Geotechnical Consulting Group (GCG), an international consulting company based in London, started in 1983.
 He was appointed Chief Engineering Adviser to the Laing O’Rourke Group in 2011.

 After graduating in 1971 from Cambridge University, where he read Engineering at Clare College, he worked continuously in industry until 1998, except for a three year period in the late 1970’s when he returned to Cambridge to work for his PhD on tunnelling in soft ground.
 His early involvement with tunnels began at that time, when he undertook research for the UK Transport Research Laboratory on the subject of centrifuge modelling of tunnel construction in soft ground.
 He was awarded a PhD for this work in 1979.